 The benefits of a four-year college degree are equivalent to an investment that returns 15.2% per year (Source: Brookings Institute)

-Of the 120 credits for the Bachelor of Science in National Security, a total of 30 credits must be at the upper level (21 credits in the arts and sciences and 9 credits in electives).
+120 credits are required for the Bachelor of Science in National Security.
+A total of 30 credits must be at the upper level.
 As part of these credits, for the core component, a minimum of 33 credits must be earned in the field of national security.
 A minimum GPA of 2.0 is required in the major.

 This course is situated at the intersection of American politics and international relations, and examines national security policy making and implementation, and the political-domestic and global-interactions that determine grand strategy and security politics in an advanced democracy.
 Learn about the constitutional authority of the U.S. congress, presidency, and executive agencies (such as the U.S. Department of Defense, Department of Homeland Security, and Central Intelligence Agency) and how they defend national interests.